Need to fuel up before a day on Seminyak Beach? Head to Seminyak's best cafes for great coffee, stylish food and Instagrammable interiors.

 A leafy rooftop hideaway with great coffee and an artisanal, locally-focussed menu.

 If you want to escape the busy streets of Seminyak, hide away at Hut by Shelter.
-It’s a tropical rooftop hangout for a chilled bite, and the food is second to none.
+It’s a tropical rooftop cafe for a chilled bite, and the food is second to none.
 Climb upstairs and you’re in a little jungle canopy, with trailing plants and plenty of space to spread out.

 The menu is all about locally-sourced ingredients, with most of the produce being made in-house.
 There’s the grilled mushrooms on toast layered with quinoa tabouleh, and tuna ceviche with charcoal tacos and a smoked chilli oil.
 You’ll also find a juicy cheeseburger, a gooey Croque Madame, and Korean-fried chicken and waffles.